w3c/wot/testfest/2019-03-online/README.md

 # CLOSED

 This testfest is now closed and the files have been retained only for historical interest.
-Please put new test results post-CR, to be used for the WoT Thing Description Implementation Report, into https://github.com/w3c/wot/tree/master/testing/tests/2019-05.
+Please put new test results post-CR-transition, to be used for the WoT Thing Description Implementation Report, into https://github.com/w3c/wot/tree/master/testing/tests/2019-05.

 # 2019-03 Online Test Results